Hôtel de Besenval: House of Besenval: A Swiss family, well connected – the French and the Polish connections

 Pierre Victor's mother was Katarzyna Bielińska (1684–1761).
 She was the daughter of Kazimierz Ludwik Bieliński, a Polish noble, politician and diplomat.
 She was also the sister of Franciszek Bieliński.
-Both, her father and her brother, were Grand Marshals of the Crown in Poland under the reign of King Stanisław Leszczyński, where Pierre Victor's father had served twice as French ambassador.
+Both, her father and her brother, were Grand Marshals of The Crown in Poland under the reign of King Stanisław Leszczyński, where Pierre Victor's father had served twice as French envoy.
 First under King Stanisław Leszczyński, from 1707 to 1709, and then under King Augustus II the Strong, from 1713 to 1721.
 Jean Victor de Besenval's closest ally at the court of King Augustus II the Strong was Maria Magdalena Bielińska, div.
 Gräfin von Dönhoff, the king's Maîtresse-en-titre, who became his sister-in-law and thus the aunt of Pierre Victor de Besenval.
 Katarzyna Bielińska's first marriage was to Jakub Potocki, a Polish noble, who died in 1715.
 On 18 September 1716, she married Jean Victor, Baron de Besenval, whereupon she became the Baronne de Besenval.
-A marriage warmly welcomed by Philippe II de Bourbon, Duc d'Orléans, who was Régent de France between 1715 and 1723.
+A marriage warmly welcomed by Philippe II de Bourbon, Duc d'Orléans, who served as Régent de France between 1715 and 1723.
 Katarzyna, Baronne de Besenval, née Bielińska, became almost overnight an important figure at the royal court of France when, on 15 August 1725, King Louis XV married Marie Leszczyńska, her cousin, at least that's the rumour that's been spread.
 A rumour that the Baronne de Besenval never denied.

-However, in September 1725, Voltaire wrote from the Château de Versailles to Madame La Présidente de Bernières, Marguerite-Madeleine du Maignart, Marquise de Bernières, née du Moustier (1698–1767), Châtelaine of the Château de la Rivière-Bourdet: "Everyone here pays court to Madame de Besenval, who is in some way related to the queen.
-This lady, who has spirit, receives with great modesty the marks of homage bestowed on her.
-I saw her yesterday with the Maréchal de Villars.
-She was asked how she was related to the queen; she replied that queens had no relatives."
+However, in September 1725, Voltaire wrote from the Château de Versailles to Madame La Présidente de Bernières, Marguerite-Madeleine du Maignart, Marquise de Bernières, née du Moustier (1698–1767), Châtelaine of the Château de la Rivière-Bourdet: "All here pay their court to Madame de Besenval, who is in some manner related to the queen.
+This lady, possessed of spirit, receives with the utmost modesty the homage lavished upon her.
+I saw her yesterday in the company of the Maréchal de Villars.
+When asked in what manner she was related to the queen, she replied with wit that queens have no relatives."

+Pierre Victor de Besenval as Ensign of the Swiss Guards Regiment, portrayed by Alexis Simon Belle in 1734 at the age of twelve.
+He points towards the family estate in Switzerland, the Schloss Waldegg.

-This somewhat enigmatic answer from the Baronne de Besenval, however, left room for speculation about the real degree of kinship with the queen.
+This somewhat enigmatic answer from the Baronne de Besenval, however, left room for speculation about the true degree of her kinship with the queen.

 The rumor about the kinship with the Queen of France probably arose because the first husband of the Baronne de Besenval's sister Maria Magdalena, Gräfin von Dönhoff, née Bielińska, was Bogislaus Ernestus, Graf von Dönhoff († 24 March 1734), a member of the eastern Prussian line of the family von Dönhoff, also known as Denhoff.
 Bogislaus Ernestus, Graf von Dönhoff, was a second-degree cousin of King Stanisław Leszczyński and therefore a third-degree uncle of the Queen of France.
 Katarzyna, Baronne de Besenval, née Bielińska, was only related to Bogislaus Ernestus, Graf von Dönhoff, through her sister's marriage.